 How much am I gonna be taxed, when working a part-time job in Denmark?

 If you are working a part-time job alongside your studies, you can expect to be taxed around 38% for your personal tax.

 However, before you are taxed your personal tax, you will be first taxed for a labor market contribution, which is 8%.

 Depending on the city where you live, you may expect to pay lower or higher taxes.

-On the other hand, every person personal allowance of 50,000kr. in a year, that is taxed with only 8% labor market contribution.
-On top of this, there is fradrag, or other personal allowances, that can increase the tax-free amount.
+On the other hand, there is fradrag or other personal allowances, that can increase your tax-free amount.

 What do I need to do, before I can get salary in Denmark?